 HOW THE PROGRAM WORKS:

 - There is a waiting list for this program.
-Contact CIRHA for a preliminary application to be placed on the waiting list.
+Come into the office to fill out a preliminary application to be placed on the waiting list.
 You can also print an application by clicking on the Preliminary Application link on the homepage.
+We no longer mail out our Section 8 application.

 - CIRHA will then verify the information provided at the enrollment meeting to determine if the applicant is eligible.